andykarpov/tsconf-u16/vnc2/Readme.txt

           Byte 4:     Wheel delta
           Byte 5 - 8: not used

-  When Pin 32 is High (compatible format) UART 9600 8n1
-    - Everything the same but 0 byte is omitted and UART speed is 9600

-  While packet is transferring pin 30 (A5) is in High state (needed to detect packet start)
+  While packet is transferring pin 12 (PORT_A1) is in Low state (needed to detect packet start)

 In debug version (make DEBUG=1) everything goes in printable format with the same UART speed